libpd/libpd/README.md

 C++
 ---

 The C++ wrapper is inspired by the Java wrapper and provides a PdBase class as well as listener, list, and message type classes.
-This is a header only library so you only need to include the `cpp` directory in your project.
-You also may need to add `libpd_wrapper/util` to you include paths.
+This is a header only library so you only need to include the `cpp` directory in your project..

 Sample programs are found in `samples/cpp`.